 The Environmental Studies Program is a relatively new program, first established in 2012.
-For that reason, we do not have that many alumni updates yet.
-Our first class of ENST majors graduated in 2015.
-If you are one of those graduates from the 2015 class, we want to hear from you!
+Since graduating, our alumni have been up to some pretty great things!
+If you're an alumni of ENST, we would love to hear about what you're up to.
 Please, send us your updates using the link below or email the ENST program leader, Dr. Sarah Ray at Sarah.Ray@humboldt.edu.

 Shiloh Green, Class of 2016